3scale/3scale-operator/doc/operator-capabilities.md

 ### Preparation before deploying the new tenant

-To deploy a new tenant in your 3scale instance, first you need some preparation steps:
+To deploy a new tenant in your 3scale instance, first, you need some preparation steps:

 * Create or local 3scale Master credentials secret: *MASTER_SECRET*
 * Create a new secret to store the password for the admin account of the new tenant: *ADMIN_SECRET*